OneByteGH/TweetScraper/README.md

 - go into the project folder using `cd TweetScraper`
 - install httpx using `pip install httpx`
 - run the script using `python main.py`
-This will output to `tweets.json` with the tweets (DOES NOT SCRAPE RETWEETS, REPLIES OR TWEETS WITH MEDIA)
+- this will output to `tweets.json` with the tweets (DOES NOT SCRAPE RETWEETS, REPLIES OR TWEETS WITH MEDIA)